Brock149/nutridetector/ContextDocuments/PivotToOptionB.md

 - Cons: Requires network and per‑scan cost (¢1–10).
 Not aligned with our “offline first” and ad‑funded economics.

 Option B (On‑device tiny detector + ROI OCR) — Chosen
-- What we ship: A small quantized model (~3–8 MB) that directly detects three boxes: CaloriesValue, ProteinValue(g), ServingsPerContainer.
+- What we ship: A small quantized model (~3–8 MB) that directly detects key fields.
 - Flow: Detector runs offline → we crop exactly those boxes → run OCR only inside crops → compute metrics.
 - Pros: Fully offline, $0 per scan, stable across column layouts, noisy backgrounds, and perspective.
 Privacy‑preserving.
-- Cons: Requires a labeled dataset and a short training pipeline.
+- Cons: Requires a labelled dataset and a short training pipeline.
 Accuracy grows with diverse images.

 Why B is better for our product:
 - Economics: Our ad model (~$0.01/5 scans) can’t afford cloud per‑scan fees.